 are no laughing matters.
 The situation of a person who is abusing substances and showing signs of suicidal behavior must be handled immediately and appropriately.
 As the loved one of a suicidal addict, you have the ability to improve the situation.

 Keep the following methods in mind when you take action to help someone who is suicidal and addicted.

 Pay attention to suicide warning signs.

 Most of the time, people will not outright say they are suicidal.
-The suicide warning signs are found in a person’s thoughts, behavior, and actions.
+The are found in a person’s thoughts, behavior, and actions.
 However, the way they treat themselves and talk about their shortcomings speaks volume.
 They will criticize their self-worth in every way possible, whether that be seriously or through self-deprecating humor.
 The future is always said to be hopeless, or that their aspirations ultimately mean nothing in the end.
 This negative self-talk is destructive to a person’s self-esteem and well-being.

 In regards to behavior, you will notice something off about the way they act.
 Have they started to hint that your future will not include them?
 What about suddenly being offered their personal belongings, or watching them sell sentimental objects?
 Look out for an alarmingly calm demeanor, their tendency to withdraw from social situations they once enjoyed, and the act of isolating themselves from friends and family.
 The act of isolation and separation from meaningful objects and people encourages the development of more suicidal thoughts.

 Lastly, there can also be evidence of self-harm on their body.
 If you recognize these warning signs, don’t hesitate to ask them outright if they feel safe with themselves or suicidal.